 Whether you are looking for a babysitter to watch your children on a daily basis, on occasion when you are at a second job, or simply for a couple of hours here and there, there is no standard rate for how much you should pay a babysitter.
 There are many factors including location, number of children, and years of experience to consider.
-You want to be sure you are offering a competitive rate, but you also don’t want to overpay – a night out is expensive enough and you don’t want to spend money you could be putting toward getting out of debt.
+You want to be sure you are offering a competitive rate, but you also don’t want to overpay – a night out is expensive enough and you don’t want to spend money you could be putting toward debt management.

 Use this guide to help you determine how much to pay a babysitter for any situation.

 - First consider your location and research the going rate in your area.
 For example, a babysitter in Columbus, OH makes an average of $10.25 per hour compared to a babysitter in San Francisco who makes an average of $15.75 per hour.
 Sitter City’s list of average rates for major American cities is a great place to start your research and don’t forget to consult other families in the neighborhood.

 - Consider how many kids you have.
 Care.com suggests that you should expect to pay $2 to $5 more per hour for each additional child.
 However, other sites and friends who babysit suggest that it may only cost $1 more per additional child.